 Washington Food Handler certification.

 Being competent leading a trip in remote locations.

 Must have a reasonable amount of comfort working with pack animals; you can't be afraid of them.

-Must be able to lift 30 lbs to a height of 4 ft, hiking up to 13 miles with 3000 ft elevation, and still have energy to assist clients, care for pack animals, and prepare meals. - you have to be in pretty exceptional physical condition.
+Must be able to lift 30 lbs to a height of 4 ft, hiking up to 15 miles or up to 3000 ft elevation gain, and still have energy to assist clients, care for pack animals, and prepare meals. - you have to be in good physical condition.